Responsibilities for the economy, society and environment

 Social and corporate governance

-The LLB Group takes a top-down and bottom-up approach to sustainability issues.
-In addition to having the Board of Directors as the highest governance body and making sustainability a top priority at the Group Executive Board level, we formed in 2021 so-called green teams and assigned them to the workstream of the Sustainability Officer.
+In 2021, we also formed what are called green teams and assigned them to the workstream of the Sustainability Officer.
 In these teams, employees can contribute their own ideas and take on project responsibility during regular working hours, thereby helping to actively shape the sustainable future of the LLB Group.
 We want in this way to tap into the creativity of each individual in order to find innovative solutions that would not be found otherwise through a top-down only approach.
+The Board of Directors is regularly informed about these activities.

 Further development of staff competences